 Powerful quarterfinal lineup in Champions League

-MANCHESTER, England (AP) — Six past winners, three domestic league leaders and many of the world's best players take their places this week in one of the strongest quarterfinal lineups in the 22-year history of the Champions League.
+MANCHESTER, England (AP) — Six past winners, three domestic league leaders and most of the world’s best players take their places this week in one of the strongest quarterfinal lineups in the 22-year history of the Champions League.

 There appears to be no weak link in the last eight, with Manchester United unlikely to be written off by quarterfinal opponent and reigning champion Bayern Munich despite a disappointing Premier League season in the post-Alex Ferguson era.